-Eastern grey and western grey kangaroos
+Eastern and western grey kangaroos

-When developing quota, the number of eastern and western grey kangaroos is not separated in the total quota or commercial quota for each Harvest Zone.
+When developing quota for 2024, the number of eastern and western grey kangaroos will not be separated in the total quota or commercial quota for each Harvest Zone.
 Using a single quota for both species is considered to pose minimal risk to the viability of either species in any given Harvest Zone, or more broadly, as the habitat range of each species extends well beyond Victoria and both species are considered secure in Victoria and nationally.
+Species overlap only occurs in the current (2024) Harvest Zones of Mallee, Upper Wimmera, and Lower Wimmera.